Mozzzaic/Mozzzaic/README.md

 I build web applications that solve real problems.
 After a decade in sales, I understand what users need and how to communicate with stakeholders.

-**Tech Stack**: JavaScript, TypeScript, React, Node.js, Ruby on Rails, PostgreSQL, HTML/CSS, Git
+**Tech Stack**: JavaScript, TypeScript, React, Node.js, NestJs PostgreSQL, HTML/CSS, Git

 ---